 “For better, for worse…in sickness and in health…”

-About 7 percent of spouses are caring for a partner, according to 2015 statistics from the Pew Research Center.
-Though it may seem like the ideal arrangement—Mom and Dad can stay home and care for each other—the reality is this: it’s incredibly difficult for many caregiving partners to recognize the need for help and accept it before it’s too late.
+While it may seem like the ideal arrangement—Mom and Dad staying home and caring for each other—the reality is it’s incredibly difficult for many caregiving partners to recognize the need for help and accept it before it’s too late.